donth77/loot-lookup-plugin/README.md

 - Button to open the OSRS Wiki page for the monster in default web browser
 - List and Grid views
 - Links to wiki pages for items in List view
+- Choose between 4 or 5 rows in Grid view
 - Customize colors for rarity and prices
+- Multiple tabs for monsters with separate drop tables

 Config